core-wg/href/draft-ietf-core-href.md

 ### Instructions for the Designated Expert {#de-instructions}

-The expert is instructed to be frugal in the allocation of CRI values with short representations (1+0 and 1+1 encoding), keeping them in reserve for applications that are likely to enjoy wide use and can make good use of their shortness.
+The expert is instructed to be frugal in the allocation of CRI scheme number values whose scheme-id values ({{scheme-id}}) have short representations (1+0 and 1+1 encoding), keeping them in reserve for applications that are likely to enjoy wide use and can make good use of their shortness.

 When the expert notices that a registration has been made in the Uniform Resource Identifier (URI) Schemes registry (see also {{upd}}), the expert is requested to initiate a parallel registration in the CRI Scheme Numbers registry.
-CRI values in the range between 1000 and 20000 (inclusive) should be assigned unless a shorter representation in CRIs appears desirable.
+CRI scheme number values in the range between 1000 and 20000 (inclusive) should be assigned unless a shorter representation in CRIs appears desirable.